ZhgChg.Li

 iOS ≥ 10 Notification Service Extension Application (Swift)

-Regarding the basics of push notification setup and principles; there is a lot of information available online, so it will not be discussed here.
-This article focuses on how to enable the app to support image push notifications and use new features to achieve more accurate push notification display statistics.
+There is plenty of online information about basic push notification setup and principles, so this article will not cover those.
+The main focus here is how to enable image push notifications in the app and use new features to achieve more accurate push display statistics.

-As shown in the image above, the Notification Service Extension allows you to pre-process the push notification after the app receives it, and then display the push notification content.
+As shown in the above image, the Notification Service Extension allows you to preprocess the notification after the app receives it, before displaying the notification content.

-The official documentation states that when we process the incoming push notification content, the processing time limit is about 30 seconds.
-If the callback is not made within 30 seconds, the push notification will continue to execute and appear on the user’s phone.
+The official documentation states that when processing incoming push notification content, the time limit is about 30 seconds.
+If the callback is not made within 30 seconds, the notification will continue to be delivered and appear on the user’s device.

 iOS ≥ 10.0